teacherseatdocs/teacherseat-developer-guide/how-tos/systems-development/introduction.md

 #### Admin Interface

-Represents the frontend (Design and Javascript components) for a system in the namespace of the Student Interface |
+- Admin Interfaces are always built using the [Dilithium](https://github.com/ExamProCo/dilithium.js) javascript web-framework
+- Admin Interfaces must adhere to the strict Styling and UX TeacherSeat guidelines.

 ### SDK System

+Represents the API for programmatic access for external integrations

 ### System Plugins

-Represents the API for programmatic access for external integrations
+Represents smallar libaries of code to be used withint a Backend Student or Admin System.